-The noticeable contrast between how she first approached me, in anticipation of the hurdles she thought she would need to help me navigate; verses her calmness and delight at seeing that I had it under control, was similar to the contrast I felt between my first and second baby.
+The noticeable contrast between how she first approached me, in anticipation of the hurdles she thought she would need to help me navigate, versus her calmness and delight at seeing that I had it under control, was similar to the contrast I felt between my first and second baby.
 With my first, I timidly and self-consciously asked for help to try to nurse.
-With my second baby, I eagerly scooped him up on my own, and confidently helped him to latch for the first time.
+With my second baby, I eagerly scooped him up on my own and confidently helped him to latch for the first time.
 I was so much more confident in myself, and that gave me great joy.

 Second baby, more confidence.

 My second baby gave me the chance to experience all of the firsts I had all over again in a different light.
 Being his mom showed me how much I could get through, grow, and learn even from situations that feel challenging to me.
 They say practice makes perfect.
 Well, I wouldn’t say I am a perfect mom.
 But certainly, the practice made me better.
 Seeing myself going through those motions the second time in a stronger way and from a stronger place made me a better mom.

 The first time around, I was riddled with so much self-doubt and fear.
 My second baby healed that trauma.
 Having had practice with my first, going through it for a second time filled me with confidence and strength that built me into a much sturdier version of myself.
 This gave me the chance to step into my power as a mother.
 Now I could give so much more to my children.

 As a first time mom . . .

 I held my new daughter hesitantly and fearfully, treating her like a porcelain doll.
 My second baby gave me the chance to truly enjoy those first moments holding a newborn and hungrily kissing and cuddling him.

 I was petrified of making mistakes.
 My second baby taught me that the things I did “wrong” would still turn out alright.